Skip to main content

 © Holding Graz/Lupi Spuma

 The focus is on the further development of public transport.
-In order to increase frequency and relieve the streetcar network in Graz, construction work on the new Neutor Line has been underway since March 2023.
-The new streetcar line through Neutorgasse, which continues via Andreas-Hofer-Platz and Tegetthoffbrücke past Bad zur Sonne to Vorbeckstraße and ends in Annenstraße, is intended to relieve the burden on Herrengasse.
-The route will be completed by fall 2025, and the tracks from Vorbeckgasse will be connected to those of Annenstraße from May to September.
+In order to increase the frequency and relieve the tram network in Graz, construction work on the new Neutor line has been underway since March 2023.
+The new tram line through Neutorgasse, which runs via Andreas-Hofer-Platz, over the Tegetthoffbrücke bridge, past the Bad zur Sonne spa and into Vorbeckgasse in Annenstraße, will relieve traffic on Herrengasse.
+With the connection of the tracks from Vorbeckgasse to those on Annenstraße, the link has been completed and the work has been finished on schedule.
+The first trams (lines 16 and 17) will run on the ‘Neutor line’ from 29 November.

 A tram pulls into a stop in Graz, Austria, as people wait on the platform.
 A sign reads "Hauptbahnhof Congress".